Embedded Wallet Service (EWS) is a simple yet powerful wallet infrastructure that enables apps to create, manage, and control their users' wallets.

 A user's assets are safe even if they lose their device!
 They can always log into a new device via a recovery password emailed to them when they first sign in.

-Account recoverability drastically reduces user frustration and customer support issues.
+Account recoverability reduces user frustration and customer support issues.

 Security first for peace of mind

-A private keys can only be constructed on the user's device after they sign in.
+A private key is constructed on the user's device after they sign in.

 Paper uses threshold secret sharing cryptography to shard each private key to multiple, independent shards tied to the user's (1) device, (2) emailed recovery password, and (3) login authentication.
 The wallet is accessible with two of these three shards, which comes with several key advantages over standard wallets: